By Roy Burner (Minister of the Gospel)

-Wells without water are obviously of no value; but its outward structure, at first glance, may give hope to the one who seeks to quench their thirst; especially in a condition of drought in the land.
+Wells without water are obviously of no value; but its outward structure, at first glance, may give hope to the one who seeks to quench their thirst; especially in a condition of drought.
 However, that hope is dashed when one finds the well dry, no longer able to give its life-sustaining liquid.

 A Bible dictionary description of a well refers to it as a pit or hole dug in the earth down to the water-table, a level at which the ground is permanently saturated with water.
-Water is a liquid necessary to sustain life on earth.
+Water is necessary to sustain life on earth.
 The human body contains about two thirds its weight in water.
-Thomas Fuller said: We never know the worth of water till the well is dry.
+One man noted: We never know the worth of water till the well is dry (Thomas Fuller).

 Scripture reveals water as a gift from God: Praise him, you heavens of heavens, and you waters that be above the heavens.
 Let them praise the name of the Lord: for he commanded, and they were created (Psalm 148:4-5).

 The psalmist calls on the heavenly beings and the heavenly bodies to praise the Lord because of His creative power.
 We live in time that many attempt to dwarf any praise towards the very one who sustains life.
-When a need arises; such as famine, drought, or pestilence, little faith is exercised towards the one who can stem the tide of such occurrences.
+When a need arises; such as famine, drought, or pestilence, one's faith should be exercised towards the one who can stem the tide of such occurrences.

 Jesus said: Whosoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life (John 4:14).
 I am Alpha and Omega, the beginning and the end.
 I will give to him that is athirst of the fountain of water of life freely (Revelation 21:6).